 How do you tell a story in a conversation?

-There is an art to storytelling in a conversation.
-To be a good storyteller in conversation you want to make sure that your story is interesting, and that it engages your listener.
+There is an art to good storytelling in a conversation.
+You want to make sure that your story is interesting, and that it engages your listener.
 But you also need to be careful not to monopolize the conversation with your story.
 A good storyteller in conversation knows how to find the balance between talking and listening.
 For the most part, you want to let your listener talk.
 Only jump in with a story if the other person looks like they’re finished talking.

 How to Be Better at Conversation?

 To be better at conversation you want to make sure that you’re an active listener.
 Active listening is when you’re not only hearing what the other person is saying, but you’re also taking in nonverbal cues and trying to understand the message they’re trying to communicate.
-When you’re an active listener, people will be more likely to want to talk to you because they feel like you’re actually interested in what they have to say.
+When you’re an active listener, people will be more likely to want to talk to you.
+They feel like you’re actually interested in what they have to say.

 Another way to be better at conversation is to ask follow-up questions.
 This shows that you’re engaged in the conversation and that you want to know more about what the other person is saying.
 Asking follow-up questions also allows you to get to know the other person better.
 And the more you know about someone, the easier it is to find things to talk about.